laboon/cs1632/course-info.md

 automatically receive a 0 (zero) for that exam, and may be penalized more harshly based on University of Pittsburgh academic policy.

+Assignments should be committed and pushed to GitHub by the beginning of class on the due date.
+Write-ups are due at the beginning of class.
+Late assignments will not be accepted.

+If any disputes from groups arise, I will assume that GitHub is the "ground truth".

 The final exam will be cumulative.

 It is recommended you keep all of your graded assignments until final